TwoPizza9621536/twopizza9621536.github.io/main/privacy-tos.md

 There is some exception to these rules here it is below:

 ### 8.1.
-Social Media API
+Social Media and 3rd Parties APIs

-The social media API provided by them like Google/YouTube, Twitter, Discord, etc are under their ToS, and Privacy Policy.
+The social media and 3rd parties APIs provided by them like Google/YouTube, Twitter, Discord, etc are under their ToS, and Privacy Policy.
 Please check their policy before using applications that uses their APIs.

 For Twitter bots and applications, there will be analysis but the data will be public and no private data will be stored.
 There will be a notice and warning saying that the tweet is a poll/servery.
 Tags are tracked for performance and vitality only.

+For Google and Bing's webmasters, they are only used for SEO and source code improvements.

-There are logs and performance trackers for usage and errors but I will not use the logs but the performance trackers will be used to .
+There are logs and performance trackers for usage and errors but I will not use the logs but the performance trackers will be used for troubleshooting and source code improvements.

 ### 8.2.
 GitHub and GitLab